Craft website Etsy likely attracting more short sellers

-SAN FRANCISCO Etsy Inc appears to have attracted more investors in the past week betting that the craft shopping website's share price will fall, even as a mention from a Google Inc executive last Friday sent its stock soaring 31 percent in one session.
+SAN FRANCISCO, July 23 Etsy Inc appears to have attracted more investors in the past week betting that the craft shopping website's share price will fall, even as a mention from a Google Inc executive last Friday sent its stock soaring 31 percent in one session.

 The annual interest rate short sellers pay to borrow shares of Etsy doubled last week to 48 percent, according to SunGard's Astec Analytics, which tracks securities lending.